kcgidw/kcvanilla/readme.md

 # KCVanilla

-A vanilla Jocker pack mod for Balatro
+A vanilla Joker pack mod for Balatro

+In development, feedback welcome

 # Installation